kiboschool/course-c4s-writing/src/communicating-for-success/final-assessments.md

 - A proposal describing the digital literacy project you would like to use the grant money for.
 (1000 - 1500 words)
 - A 2 minute video pitching your project.

-In addition to you receiving a final grade for this project, all submissions will be reviewed by a judging panel from the Kibo community, and the top 4 applications will each receive USD 250 to implement their project.
+In addition to you receiving a final grade for this project, all submissions will be reviewed by a judging panel from the Kibo community, and 4 submissions will receive USD 250 to implement their project.

 ### Submission

-Your submission should include:
+Your project submission should include:

 - Your personal statement (please also include the planning questions, outline, and 7Cs evaluation for your personal statement)
 - Your project proposal (please also include the planning questions, outline, and 7Cs evaluation for your project)
 - Your pitch video

-Your answers to the planning questions
-Your outline
-Your evalaution using the 7Cs
-Your final blog post

 Submit your assignment on Gradescope and then upload a copy to the Week 10 submission area on the Woolf platform.

 ---

-## Final Essay: C4S Reflection Blog (20% of final grade)
+## Final Essay: C4S Reflection Blog (20% of Final Grade)

 Your task for your final essay is to write a blog post decribing your experience in the Communicating for Success class.

-Your blog post should include the following information:
+Your blog post should include the following information, however you should create an outlkne to decide the order in which you want to present this information:

-- Start of the course feeling
+- How you felt about your communication skills at the start of C4S
+- How you feel about your communication skills at the end of C4S
-- Goals at the start of the course
+- The goals you had for improving your communication skills at the start of C4S
-- Description of your experience over the 10 weeks
+- A description of your experience over the 10 weeks of C4S
-- Most impactful thing you learned
+- The most impactful thing you learned during C4S
-- Greatest challenge during the course
+- The greatest challenge you faced during C4S
+- Something you are proud of from your C4S experience
-- Something you wish you had known at the beginning of the course
+- Something you wish you had known at the start of C4S
-- Advice for someone taking the course
+- Advice you would give someone who will take C4S in the future

-Make sure you answer the planning questions, create an outline, and evaluate your blog post using the 7Cs.
+When writing your blog post, make sure you answer the planning questions, create an outline, and evaluate your blog post using the 7Cs.

 ### Submission